 - You must list your current name, the new name you wish to take, and the reasons for the change.

 - You must disclose any felony convictions to the court.
 If you have been convicted of a felony, you will need to get fingerprinted and submit your fingerprints to the Court with the name change forms.
 If the name change is granted, the court will submit a copy of the name change order to the Central Repository for Nevada Records of Criminal History for inclusion in your criminal record.

 - You must publish a notice of the proposed name change one time in a newspaper in Clark County.
 (If you are changing your name for gender identity reasons, you do not have to do this.)
 If you believe that publishing your proposed name change would put your safety at risk, you can ask the court to waive the publication requirement.

-- A parent or guardian must apply for a name change on behalf of a child.
+- A parent must apply for a name change on behalf of a child.

 - If a child is age 14 or older, the child must consent to the name change.

 - The parents must explain the child's current name, new name requested, and the reasons for the change.